Berg0162/simcline/FTMS Enabled/README.md

 During operation an OLED display shows the road grade in digits and in graphics.<br>
 The SIMCLINE Companion App (for Android smartphones) can be paired, only when the training App is disconnected, for adjusting operational settings, like Ascent Grade Limit (between 0-20%), Descent Grade Limit (between 0-10%), Road Grade Change Factor (between 0-100%) and manual Up and Down control.
 Notice that the Companion App has a slightly different functionality depending of what brand of trainer (TACX, Wahoo or FTMS enabled) is connected, due to specific connectivity differences. <br clear="left">

+# Latest NimBLE-Arduino version
+As of early January 2025 NimBLE-Arduino version 2.x is disruptive for all existing ESP32 code in this repository.
+It has a very large number of code breaking changes!
+Any existing ESP32 code that is developed with version NimBLE-Arduio 1.4.3 (or older) will no longer compile, without a major update to allocate NimBLE-Arduino version 2.x!<br>
++ Option #1<br>
+**Keep NimBLE-Arduio version 1.4.3 installed in your Arduino IDE when you want to use the existing ESP32 code in this repository!**
+**Notice: Version 1.4.3 works fine with all existing ESP32 code in this repository!**<br>
++ Option #2<br>
+**A new repository with redesigned ESP32 code has been published to accommodate for NimBLE-Arduino 2.x, checkout: [Simcline-V2](https://github.com/Berg0162/Simcline-V2)**<br>

 # FiTness Machine Service a Bluetooth Service Specification
 From 2015 to 2017 the Sports and Fitness Working Group (SIG) designed a Bluetooth Service specification.
 This service exposes training-related data in the sports and fitness environment, which allows a Server (e.g., a fitness machine) to send training-related data to a Client.
 In Februari 2017 the service specification reached a stable version: [Fitness Machine Service 1.0](https://www.bluetooth.com/specifications/specs/fitness-machine-service-1-0/) when it was adopted by the Bluetooth SIG Board of Directors.
 Have a look at the document to appreciate the effort of all the contributors and the companies they represented!<br>
 <b>FTMS</b> is an open (nonproprietary) protocol that is not owned by any particular company and not limited to a particular company's product.
 It can be compared in that respect with FE-C over ANT+, however <b>FTMS</b> is targeted to control fitness equipment over <b>Bluetooth</b>!<br>